ohduran/ohduran.github.io/_collections/_articles/2019-06-30-writing-in-times-of-clickbait.markdown

 >
 >  — [Google’s Ideological Echo Chamber](https://assets.documentcloud.org/documents/3914586/Googles-Ideological-Echo-Chamber.pdf), James Damore, 2017

-We live in incurious time.
-Instead of a policing state that censors all readership, It’s a crowdsourced censorship, where its own people disregard facts that contradict their own beliefs, and where contradicting common wisdom is heresy, like in Galileo’s time.

 <hr>

 Across all cultures, people gained a large share of their information about the world from the written word.
 Not all of it, though: some had to be obtained by talking to other people or looking around.
 But for curious people, that has never been enough.
 They knew they had to read too, and they did read.

 However, reading has these days the stigma of an obsolete fad.
-TV and social media has taken over what used to be the functions of books and newspapers, just as photography took over most functions performed by painting and other graphic arts.
+TV, newspapers and social media have taken over what used to be the functions of books, just as photography took over most functions performed by painting and other graphic arts.
 People used to order a portrait to have a faithful depiction of themselves.
 Now it’s just pretentious.
 I believe the same thing is happening to writing a novel.

 Admittedly, TV spreads information extremely well; the visual communication of news has tremendous impact.
 And social media has helped breaking the fourth wall, so that people can now become part of the story.
 We know more about the world than we used to, and if it’s just knowledge what we needed, that would be good news.

 But knowledge for its own sake isn’t enough.
-Facts can be twisted and presented in various forms; they are sometimes statistically significant, not just plainly true in all cases.
+Facts can be twisted and presented in various forms; like in the case of [human-induced climate change](https://climate.nasa.gov/evidence/), facts can point strongly in one direction, but not be unfalsifiable.
 We do not have to know everything about something to understand it; too many facts are, often, as much of an obstacle to understanding as too few.
 And nowadays I have the sense that we moderns are inundated with facts to the detriment of understanding.

 <hr>